sagar-jadhav/go-examples/string-length.md

 # String Length

-Example demonstrates how to calculate length of string
+Example demonstrates how to calculate length of string.
+Click [here](https://tour.golang.org/moretypes/11) to learn more

 ```go
 func main() {